Jeep Compass Base Sport Variant Prices Slashed By Rs 1.7 Lakh, Now Starts From Rs 18.99 Lakh | CarDekho.com

-Jeep Compass Base Variant More Affordable By Rs 1.7 Lakh, Other Variants Get Price Hikes
+Jeep Compass Base Variant Gets More Affordable By Rs 1.7 Lakh, Other Variants Get Price Hikes

 The entry-level SUV from Jeep is offered in a single 2-litre diesel engine with option of both front-wheel and all-wheel drive

-- Jeep Compass now starts at Rs 18.99 lakh, gets a price cut of Rs 1.7 lakh on the Sport Variant.
+- Jeep Compass now starts at Rs 18.99 lakh, after a price cut of Rs 1.7 lakh on the Sport Variant.

 -